jambombs24/Enhanced_and_Modernized/README.md

 - Switch to the Advanced tab (again).
 - Press the Change button in the "Virtual memory" section.
 - Uncheck the box that auto-manages page file size.
-- Select whatever drive you plan to install Skyrim on.
+- Select whatever drive you plan to install this modlist on.
 - Select the "Custom size" option.
-- Set the minimum to at least 20480 (20GB), and the maximum to something higher (recommended: 40960 (40GB)).
+- Set the minimum to at least 10240, and the maximum to the same or greater (recommended: 20480 min; 40960 max).
   - You need to have enough free space on your drive to fit the whole page file, even after intsalling this list.
 - Press "Set" to commit your changes.
 - Keep pressing OK until you get out of all the settings windows.